dart-lang/language/working/1426-extension-types/feature-specification.md

 An explicit extension type declaration is not applicable for an implicit extension method invocation.

-*In other words, methods of an explicit extension type cannot be called on the on-type, only on the extension type.
+*In other words, methods of an explicit extension type `E` cannot be called on the on-type, only on the extension type (except in the body of `E` where the members of `E` are in scope).
 Otherwise, it works the same as an extension without the `type` modifier.
 For example:*

 ```dart